 What They Found

 Out of 20 women with interstitial cystitis/painful bladder syndrome, 14 (70%) experienced clinical improvement after initial dimethyl sulfoxide treatment (p < 0.05).
-Patients randomized to hyperbaric oxygen therapy in the second phase showed a more substantive and prolonged maintenance of these beneficial effects.
+Patients randomised to hyperbaric oxygen therapy in the second phase showed a more substantive and prolonged maintenance of these beneficial effects.

 Canadian Relevance